October 21 (meeting by zoom AND in person)

 With a long background in fiber arts (weaving, macrame) and sewing (costumes, home decor, hand embroidery), Geoff began quilting in the late 1980s, inspired by the work of Michael James and Joe Cunningham.
 Quickly tiring of repetitive block-making, he began tweaking traditional patterns, embellishing his quilts with beads, beaded fringes, ribbons, sequins, and buttons.
 A 1995 visit to Honolulu introduced Geoff to the art of Hawaiian quilting and he instantly became an avid practitioner.

 In the 1990s he co-chaired the Seattle Chapter's NAMES Project AIDS Memorial Quilt, which became and remains the world's largest communal art project.
-He has been associated with the Pacific Northwest Quilt & Fiber Arts Museum as a member and president of the Board of Directors and co-curator of two exhibits of quilts made by men.
+He has been associated with the Pacific Northwest Quilt & Fiber Arts Museum as a member, president of the Board of Directors, and co-curator of two exhibits of quilts made by men.

 His own work reflects the influence of these diverse endeavors, media, and techniques, even as he remains an unrepentant hand quilter!

 Geoff's presentation will include an overview of the history of men in quilting, their achievements and innovations, and a retrospective look at his own work and creative process.

 Geoff will join us at our regular meeting location.
 His presentation will be projected on screen there and via zoom to those who wish to attend from home.
 Members, watch your email for details.
 Non-members, please contact firstname.lastname@example.org if you would like to participate in this meeting.